higherkindness/mu-scala/docs/src/main/tut/patterns.md

 ### Execution Context

-In [frees-rpc] programs, we'll at least need an implicit evidence related to the [Monix] Execution Context: `monix.execution.Scheduler`.
+In [mu] programs, we'll at least need an implicit evidence related to the [Monix] Execution Context: `monix.execution.Scheduler`.

 > The `monix.execution.Scheduler` is inspired by `ReactiveX`, being an enhanced Scala `ExecutionContext` and also a replacement for Java’s `ScheduledExecutorService`, but also for Javascript’s `setTimeout`.